tomwalton78/tomwalton78.github.io/_posts/2021-09-21-aws-lambda-sqs-integration.md

 minute.
 This only occurs up to the relevant concurrency limit, either at the account or Lambda function level.

-These two scaling processes are actually independent, and so if the Lambda SQS pollers call `Invoke` on your Lambda function, but there are no instances available and you have reached the configured concurrency limit, then Lambda will actually throttle the requests, returning a 429 error.
+These two scaling processes are actually independent, and so if the Lambda SQS pollers call `Invoke` on your Lambda function, but there are no instances available, and you have reached the configured concurrency limit, then Lambda will actually throttle the requests, returning a 429 error.
 To the Lambda pollers, this looks just like any other exception your Lambda function might throw, and the messages are not deleted from the queue.
 If this happens several times to the